 FAQ

-- How does this differ from PRD draft prompts?: These prompts only produce the structural skeleton (sections + 1-line descriptions).
+- How does this differ from PRD draft prompts?: These prompts only produce the structural skeleton (sections plus one-line descriptions).
 Use PRD draft prompts to fill the prose afterward.

 - When should I lock the outline?: Before drafting any prose.
 Reordering after writing wastes more time than getting the outline wrong upfront.

-- How long is too long?: Over 14 sections and reviewers skim.
-Use appendix sections instead of more H1s.
+- How long is too long?: Over 14 top-level sections and reviewers skim.
+Push detail to appendix sections instead of adding more H1s.

 Related